Franklin Lakes in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Bergen County Historical Society.

 Location.
 41° 1.327′ N, 74° 12.112′ W. Marker is in Franklin Lakes, New Jersey, in Bergen County.
-Marker is at the intersection of Pulis Avenue and Mabel Ann Avenue, on the left when traveling north on Pulis Avenue.
+It is at the intersection of Pulis Avenue and Mabel Ann Avenue, on the left when traveling north on Pulis Avenue.
 Touch for map.
 Marker is in this post office area: Franklin Lakes NJ 07417, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Franklin Avenue (approx. 0.2 miles away); Van Voorhees – Quackenbush – Zabriskie House (approx. 1.6 miles away); Wyckoff Reformed Church (approx. 1.8 miles away); The Ackerman House (approx. 1.8 miles away); Hendrik Van Allen House (approx. 1.9 miles away); Hendrick Van Allen House (approx. 1.9 miles away); Franklin Lake (approx. 2.2 miles away); Dahlgren Gun (approx. 2.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Franklin Avenue (approx. 0.2 miles away); Van Voorhees Quackenbush Zabriskie House (approx. 1.6 miles away); Wyckoff Reformed Church (approx. 1.8 miles away); The Ackerman House (approx. 1.8 miles away); Hendrik Van Allen House (approx. 1.9 miles away); Hendrick Van Allen House (approx. 1.9 miles away); Franklin Lake (approx. 2.2 miles away); Dahlgren Gun (approx. 2.2 miles away).
 Touch for a list and map of all markers in Franklin Lakes.